-OPALCO offers rebates of $300 for tier 1 rated heat pump water heaters and $500 for tier 2 and 3 rated heat pump water heaters.
+OPALCO offers rebates of $300 for tier 1 rated heat pump water heaters and $500 for tier 3 rated heat pump water heaters.
 Review the Heat Pump Water Heater Qualified Products List for units in our region that qualify for rebates.
 Please read the OPALCO Heat Pump Water Heater Rebate and Installation Guidelines for specific information on guidelines for rebates.

 You can find everything you ever wanted to know about heat pump water heaters and promotions by visiting http://smartwaterheat.org/.